-In collaboration with the Division of Research on Children, Youth and Families, the large cohort of high-risk newborns treated in our neonatal network and the mothers with high-risk pregnancies followed by our Institute for Maternal and Fetal Health provide a unique opportunity to perform large-scale epidemiologic and outcomes-related research studies.
+In collaboration with the Division of Research on Children, Youth and Families, the large cohort of high-risk newborns treated in our neonatal network and the mothers with high-risk pregnancies followed by our Maternal-Fetal Health Center provide a unique opportunity to perform large-scale epidemiologic and outcomes-related research studies.

 First to Report

 Among our contributions, our faculty members were the first to report:

 - The critical role played by a Nkx2.1, a gene encoding a homeodomain transcription factor (Minoo et al., Developmental Biology, 172:694-698, 1995)